danielklloglu/My-Projects/docs/README.md

 ## 👋 About Me

-I’m a **senior Mechanical Engineering student at Northwestern University** with a minor in Music Technology.
-My passion lies at the intersection of **product design, mechatronics, and human-centered engineering**, where I strive to create solutions that are both **functional and aesthetically impactful**.
+I’m a senior mechanical engineering student at Northwestern University with a minor in Music Technology.
+My passion lies at the intersection of product design, mechatronics, and human-centered engineering, where I strive to create solutions that are both functional and aesthetically impactful.

-From designing **ergonomic consumer products** to developing **autonomous robots** and **fluid systems**, I thrive on projects that demand **creative problem solving, precision engineering, and cross-disciplinary collaboration**.
+From designing ergonomic consumer products to developing autonomous robots and fluid systems, I thrive on projects that demand creative problem solving, precision engineering, and cross-disciplinary collaboration.

-I am currently seeking **Product Design & Mechanical Engineering internships/full-time roles for 2025**, where I can apply my skills in **CAD design, prototyping, testing, and user-centered innovation** to bring ideas to life.
+I am currently seeking Product Design & Mechanical Engineering internships/full-time roles for 2026, where I can apply my skills in CAD design, prototyping, testing, and user-centered innovation to bring ideas to life.

 ![Me in Formula](./assets/MeNFR24.png)
 ---